 Confirmed Speaker: Erin Ramos, PhD, MPH

-Dr. Erin Ramos is an epidemiologist in the Office of Population Genomics, National Human Genome Research Institute (NHGRI).
+Dr. Erin Ramos is an epidemiologist in the Division of Genomic Medicine, National Human Genome Research Institute (NHGRI).
 She manages a portfolio of research in population genomics including a collaborative project to develop a set of standardized phenotypic and exposure measures for use in genome-wide association studies and related research.
 This collaborative project is known as the PhenX (consensus measures for Phenotypes and eXposures) ToolKit, a community resource designed to enable cross-study collaborations.

 Confirmed Speaker: Jennifer Schrack, PhD, MS

-Dr. Erika Trapl is Assistant Professor in the Department of Epidemiology and Biostatistics at Case Western Reserve University and Associate Director of the Prevention Research Center for Healthy Neighborhoods.
+Dr. Erika Trapl is Assistant Professor in the Department of Population and Quantitative Health Sciences at Case Western Reserve University and Acting Director of the Prevention Research Center for Healthy Neighborhoods.
 Dr. Trapl's research interests include little cigar and cigarillo use in the Cleveland area.

 Confirmed Speaker: Monica Webb Hooper, PhD

 Dr. Monica Webb Hooper is Director of the Office of Cancer Disparities Research at the Case Comprehensive Cancer Center and Professor of Oncology, Family Medicine, Epidemiology & Biostatistics, and Psychological Sciences at the Case Western Reserve University School of Medicine.
 Dr. Webb Hooper is a clinical health psychologist whose research interests are in the health behavior change of cancer risk behaviors, with an emphasis on the intersection between cancer prevention and control, and minority health and disparity elimination.